NrsSystems/docs/digital-displays/schedules-management.md

 ---
 title: Schedules
 abstract: The Schedules management pane allows a user to add, edit, copy, or delete a schedule.
-Selecting the Displays link and then the Schedules link in the navigation pane will take you to the Schedules management pane.
+Selecting the top-level Devices link, then the Displays link and then the Schedules link in the navigation pane will take you to the Schedules management pane.
 ---
 *Jump to how to [add](schedules-management.md#add-a-schedule), [edit](schedules-management.md#edit-a-schedule), [copy](schedules-management.md#copy-a-schedule), or [delete](schedules-management.md#delete-a-schedule) a schedule; or how to [add](schedules-management#add-a-special-event), [edit, or delete](schedules-management#edit-or-delete-a-special-event) a special event.*